Maria Luisa, Duchess of Lucca: Queen of Etruria

 Back in Etruria, the illness of her husband was carefully concealed from the population, as Maria Luisa alone was seen in public functions and entertaining at court.
 For this she was accused of overpowering her husband and being merry in his absence.
-Louis died on 27 May 1803, aged 30, as a consequence of an epileptic crisis.Mateos, Los desconocidos infantes de España, p.
-94.
+Louis died on 27 May 1803, aged 30, as a consequence of an epileptic crisis.

 Regent of Etruria

 Grief-stricken by the death of her husband, she developed a nervous illness.
 She had to act as a regent for her son Charles Louis, the new King of Etruria.
 Only twenty years old when she was widowed, plans for a new wedding were considered: France and Spain wanted to marry her to her first cousin, Infante Pedro Carlos of Spain and Portugal, but the marriage never materialized.

 During her four-year regency, Maria Luisa took on the government of Etruria with the help of her ministers Count Fossombroni and Jean Garbiel Eynard (1775-1863).
 With them, Maria Luisa reorganized the tax system, created taxable manufactures like tobacco and porcelain companies and increased the size of the army.
-The Queen regent spent lavishly on educational projects, founding a Higher School of Science, and the Museum of Physics and Natural History of Florence.
+The Queen regent spent lavishly on educational projects, founding a Higher School of Science, and patronising the Reale Museo di Fisica e Storia Naturale.
 To ingratiate herself with the Florentine people, she entertained lavishly at Pitti Palace, holding receptions for artists and writers, as well as government officials.

 Though Maria Luisa by then had become fond of Florence, Napoleon had other plans for Italy and Spain: I am afraid the Queen is too young and her minister too old to govern the Kingdom of Etruria, he said.
 She was accused of not enforcing the English blockade in Etruria.
-Increasing Maria Luisa's isolation, Napoleon replaced the French ambassador to Etruria, the Marchaise de Beauharnais, with the less congenial, Count Hector d'Aubusson de la Feuillade, the Empress Josephine's chamberlain.
-On 23 November 1807, while Maria Luisa was staying at Castello, her country residence, the French minister came to inform her that Spain had ceded Etruria to France and ordered her to leave Florence on the spot.
+Increasing Maria Luisa's isolation, Napoleon replaced the French ambassador to Etruria, the Marchaise de Beauharnais, with the less congenial, Count Hector d'Aubusson de la Feuillade, the Empress Joséphine's chamberlain.
+On 23 November 1807, while Maria Luisa was staying at Villa di Castello, her country residence, the French minister came to inform her that Spain had ceded Etruria to France and ordered her to leave Florence on the spot.
 Her father answered her pleas with discouragement: she yielded and hastily left the kingdom, returning to her family in Spain, leaving Florence on 10 December 1807 with her children, their future uncertain.
 Napoleon annexed the territory to France and granted the title of "Grand Duchess of Tuscany" to his sister Elisa.